Probes for Context Mapping – How to Design and Use Them

 Although similar in name to cultural probes, technology probes are significantly different.
-They are mock-ups that simulate the experience that users would have from interacting with the proposed solution.
-They address the problems of users not understanding new technologies, or novel solutions to existing problems.
+They are mock-ups that simulate the user experience of interacting with the proposed solution.
+They address the problem of users not understanding new technologies or novel solutions to existing problems.

-As Alan Dix suggests in the video, anything that helps to show users what a new solution looks like and how it might work is a technology probe.
+As Alan Dix: Author of the bestselling book “Human-Computer Interaction” and Director of the Computational Foundry at Swansea University suggests in the video, anything that helps to show users what a new solution looks like and how it might work is a technology probe.
 This could be something as simple as a paper prototype.
 For screen-based technologies such as mobile apps or websites, a crude mock-up might suffice.
 However, in the realm of physical devices, we are less concerned with appearances as long as the means or concepts of the interactions are similar.
 So, we often combine existing technologies in an ad-hoc approximation of a proposed solution.

 While a simple prototype can act as a technology probe, there are important differences.